-Evidence can be directly submitted to the laboratory between the hours of 9:00 A.M. and 3:00 P.M. on normal business days.
+Evidence can be directly submitted or picked-up at the Laboratory between the hours of 8:30 A.M. and 2:30 P.M. on normal business days.
 A secure locker area is available for evidence drop-off after hours.

 All submissions must be accompanied by a completed Request for Analysis Form.